daryeon/swarm_bee/README.md

 # swarm_bee
-this is a docker-compose template for starting the swarm bee.
+This is a docker-compose template for starting the swarm bee.